Moutazbaaj/ESP32-Smart-Rover/README.md

   etc..
 ```

-The LED definition and count can change to your the desire one depend on your LED ring/strap
+The LED definition and count can be manualle changed to fit your LED ring/strap

 ```ccp
 // ========== HARDWARE CONFIGURATION ==========